Koalax3/Landing-Page-Work-Project/README.md

 Open [http://localhost:3000/admin](http://localhost:3000/admin) to view the page of admin in the browser.

 In the page you can change the recipient's adress of new user and consulted the user list.

+The user list can be Download in JSON